 - brief extracts of records to be published as transcripts or in facsimile form.

-- the Archives, to publicise its services and promote its collections, by reproducing records it holds in any medium, publishing finding aids in any available medium, making them available in other locations outside the Archives.
+- the Archives, to publicise its services and promote its collections, by reproducing records it holds in any medium, publishing finding aids in any available medium.
+And making them available in other locations outside the Archives.

 - the migration of data in electronic records to other formats.